Cryptocurrency Terminology

 • Technical Analysis (TA) – Technical Analysis is the art/science of trying to predict future trends from historic price and volume data in the crypto and stock market

-• Tokenize – The placement of an asset on the blockchain which turns into a token.
+• Tokenization – The placement of an asset on the blockchain which turns into a token.
 For example, a building can be tokenized on the blockchain and it’s value split into multiple tokens.
-Also known as tokenization.
+Also known as tokenizing.

 W